 Can you see the point?
 A proverb says “beautiful music can move dust.”
 Basho says that the tones from the koto rise to the roof and startles a bird sitting on the exposed beams, so the bird dislodges some dust which falls—like cherry petals fluttering down – onto the harp and the woman playing it.
 Although never mentioned, she is central to the verse: she makes the music and she notices the dust.

-In the Tale of Genji, the Shining Prince tells of Young Murasaki, the 9 year old girl he has kidnapped and is raising in seclusion to make the great love of his life when she matures.
+The Tale of Genji tells of Young Murasaki, the 9 year old girl Genji has kidnapped and is raising in seclusion to make the great love of his life when she matures.

-A unique moment in world literature, this praise for the sensory-motor intelligence of a young girl not even ten: she plays with dolls but also can listen to a difficult melody one time on one musical instrument and reproduce it on a completely different instrument.
+A unique moment in world literature, this praise for the sensory-motor intelligence of a young girl not even ten: she plays with dolls but also can listen to a difficult melody one time on one instrument and, without seeing a score for the piece, without even knowing how to read music, reproduce it on a completely different instrument.
 Little Miss Mozart.
-The following stanza-pair focuses on her, or another girl like her.

 The girl lavishes her affection on dolls – developing her skills and self-confidence for taking care of babies.
-This is not the large koto but a smaller harp such as a zither.
-She hugs it on her lap as she would a doll, as she would a doll or a baby – and so we return to the second stanza.
+This is not the large koto but a smaller zither.
+She hugs it on her lap as she would a doll or a baby.
 From Sukan’s ideal of loveliness, Basho jumps into body sensation; the words he uses – omotaki, heavy in weight; kakaeru, “holds”; hiza, “lap” – all so physical and intimate -- resembling Young Murasaki “leaning forward to press a string with her left hand.”

 The next poet took Basho’s stanza about a child who “holds” a harp, and changed to an old woman who “held” the koto when she was a court lady decades ago.